Contents

 Prague Castle Facts

-Prague Castle holds a Guinness world record
+Prague Castle holds a Guinness world record.

 Prague Castle Facts